Silent letter: /j/ + consonant clusters in some words

 In most present forms of the verb být ("to be"), namely jsem, jsi, jsme, jste and jsou (i.e., all persons but the third-person singular je), the initial cluster /js/ is regularly simplified to a mere /s/.
 This pronunciation is considered correct and neutral when the verb is unstressed and used as an auxiliary.
 When stressed or used lexically, only the full /js/ pronunciation is considered correct.
 In casual speech, however, a few other highly frequent words commonly undergo similar simplification, namely all present forms of jít ("to walk") beginning with /jd/ (that is jdu, jdeš, jde, jdeme, jdete, jdou), and the noun jméno ("name") (as well as the derived verb jmenovat (se) 'to name, to (be) call(ed)').

 Russian

 Several words in Russian omit written consonants when spoken.
-For example, "чувствовать" (chuvstvovat') is pronounced [ˈt͡ɕustvəvətʲ] and "солнце" (solntse) is pronounced [ˈsont͡sə].
+For example, "чувствовать" (chuvstvovat') is pronounced /ru/ and "солнце" (solntse) is pronounced /ru/.

 Russian letter ъ has no phonetic value and functions as a separation sign.
 Before the spelling reform of 1918, this hard sign was written at the end of each word when following a non-palatal consonant.